-The Spring Warning Project (SWP) is a joint project conducted by scientists representing the Geostationary Operational Environmental Satellite – R Series (GOES-R), Joint Polar Satellite System (JPSS), Lightning Jump Algorithm (LJA), and Earth Networks Total Lightning Network (ENTLN) groups.
+The Satellite Convective Applications Experiment is a joint project conducted by scientists representing the Geostationary Operational Environmental Satellite – R Series (GOES-R), Joint Polar Satellite System (JPSS), Lightning Jump Algorithm (LJA), and Earth Networks Total Lightning Network (ENTLN) groups.
 In this experiment, National Weather Service forecasters and broadcast meteorologists participate as evaluators.
 Feedback includes live blogging, experimental warnings, daily debriefs and surveys, weekly debriefs and surveys, conversations, and the “Tales from the Testbed” webinar.
-The following sub-projects were a part of the SWP.

 Lightning Jump Algorithm

-The lightning jump algorithm is also evaluated during the SWP.
-In severe storms, rapid increases in lightning flash rate, or “lightning jumps,” are coincident with pulses in the storm updraft and typically precede severe weather, such as tornadoes, hail, and straight-line winds, at the surface by tens of minutes.
+The lightning jump algorithm is also evaluated during the Satellite Convective Applications Experiment.
+In severe storms, rapid increases in lightning flash rate, or “lightning jumps,” are coincident with pulses in the storm updraft and typically precede severe weather, like tornadoes, hail, and straight-line winds, at the surface by tens of minutes.
 The GOES-R Geostationary Lightning Mapper (GLM) provides a general path to operations for the use of continuous total lightning observations and the lightning jump concept over a hemispheric domain.
-SWP forecasters evaluate a gridded sigma-level based lightning jump product on a CONUS scale in real time.
+NWS forecasters evaluate a gridded sigma-level based lightning jump product on a scale of the continental United States in real time.

 Probabilistic Hazards Information Experiment (PHI)